High Street, Churchgate Street, London Road and Station Road

 43 - 45 High Street.
 Ramco Pharmacy.
 Previous occupants: Jacks Hardware (#43), and Howse's Butchers (#45).
 The two premises were consolidated in 2001 by Ramco Chemists when it moved across the street from #52.
 Mr. Patel, the pharmacist, and his brother have been commuting daily from North London to their premises in Harlow's High Street since they first began trading out of #10 in 1980.

 47 High Street.
-This shop is currently (2016) vacant.
-The previous occupant, Geoffrey Matthews Estate Agents, moved to The George.
+Enchanted Bridal Boutique.
+The previous occupant, Geoffrey Matthews Estate Agents, moved to The George in 2016.
 Before that it was a branch of Lloyd's Bank after it moved down from Station Road.
 Lloyd’s closed this branch in 1997 and consolidated their operations in the Town Centre.

 East of Chestnut Cottage was Wright's Garage and Cottages.
 Wright's provided 'Open or closed cars for hire, day or night'.
 Chris Earle, the first coach driver for the English Cultural Landscape Programme in 1986 later lived here.
 The two cottages west of the site of the garage are named Coachman's Cottage and Earle's Cottage.

 81 High Street: Roc Hair and Beauty offers ‘the ultimate experience in service, expertise and luxury, all under one roof in arguably the finest, most luxurious salon in Old Harlow.'
 Former occupants were Streaks Ahead Hairdressers, Bardot's Beauty Box and Church's Corn Merchants.

 High Street then curves eastward past the top of New Road where James Cowlin, builder and decorator, had his yard from the 1880s to the 1920s.
 He was succeeded by J. Newton and Sons, builders and building material merchants.